lzim/teampsd/README.md

-# GH-Pages Branch
+# gh-pages branch

 This branch contains documents and resources for the Team PSD Manual.
 The rendered manual can be found [here](https://lzim.github.io/teampsd) or at https://mtl.how/teampsd_manual.

-# How to Contribute:
+# How to Contribute to the TeamPSD Manual:

 ## 1. Create a Feature branch from the GH-Pages Branch.
 - Start by creating a feature branch with the beginning of the branch named "feature-gh-pages".